hanshenChen/CHCrack5K/README.md

 A Comprehensive Dataset for Pixel-level Crack Detection

 ## Overview
-**CHCrack5K** is a robust dataset designed for advanced crack detection research.
-It combines 11 publicly available crack datasets into a unified set, resulting in 5,014 labeled image samples.
-Each dataset undergoes specific preprocessing to standardize all samples to a resolution of **480×480 pixels**.
-This dataset offers a diverse range of crack structures, providing a more challenging and realistic benchmark for testing robust crack detection algorithms.
+**CHCrack5K** is a comprehensive crack dataset containing 5,014 annotated images by integrating 11 publicly available, high-quality, labeled datasets.
+Details of the datasets are provided in Table 1.
+Each dataset undergoes specific processing to standardize the samples at a resolution of 480 × 480 pixels.
+For datasets such as CFD, MCD-Crack, and Road420, padding is applied to maintain spatial structure.
+High-resolution datasets such as Crack500 and SUT-Crack are resized and cropped.
+Other datasets, such as CrackTree260 and DeepCrack537 are resized, with the latter also requiring padding to achieve uniformity in dimensions.
+This combined dataset provides a diverse set of samples, encom-passing various materials, crack structures, and fluctuating lighting conditions, thereby creating a more challenging and robust environment for crack detection.
+The dataset is randomly split into 3,510 training samples, 501 validation samples, and 1,003 testing samples.

 ## Dataset Details and Processing
 Each of the 11 contributing datasets has been processed to ensure consistent dimensions and quality: